dictcp/uplex-varnish-k8s-ingress/README.md

 The Ingress can then be deployed by any of the means that are customary for Kubernetes.
-The [``deploy/``](/deploy) folder contains YAML configurations for one of the ways to deploy an Ingress.
+The [``deploy/``](/deploy) folder contains manifests (YAMLs) for some of the ways to deploy an Ingress.

-The [``examples/``](/examples) folder contains YAML configurations for sample Services and an Ingress to test and demonstrate the Ingress implementation (based on the "cafe" example from other projects).
+The [``examples/``](/examples) folder contains YAMLs for Services and Ingresses to test and demonstrate the Varnish implementation and its features.
+You might want to begin with the
+["cafe" example](/examples/hello) inspired by other projects (a kind of "hello world" for Ingress).

 This implementation requires that the Ingress definition includes an ``ingress.class`` Annotation identifying ``varnish``: